 In order to avoid such mistakes, a screen must be also calibrated.
-Therefore, there are some special hardware-based tools as the Datacolor Spyder Express.
+Therefore, there are some special hardware-based tools as the Datacolor Spyder.
 In such tools, a colorimeter exactly measures the characteristics of the screen and creates a correction profile, so that the monitor in use represents some clear and real colours.
 Now one can see what the scanner has really digitalized.
 The scanner and the screen work together in a common process of colour management.

 For the beginners, we simply resume that one only gets some optimal and true colours in the digital images if either the scanner as also the screen is calibrated.
 This also applies of course to the digital images that were made with the same digital camera.
 For the experienced user I recommend a special technical literature about the colour management.
-In our Online-Shop, we have compiled in the product range "colour management-literature" some recommendable technical books about this topic.
+In our Online-Shop, we have compiled in the product category "colour management-literature" some recommendable technical books about this topic.
 More information about the calibration of a computer screen is available on our website about screen calibration.

 Image processing with Photoshop® or GIMP